bcgov/wps/openshift/README.md

 - Create a secondary jenkins server: `oc process -f jenkins-secondary.dc.yaml | oc apply -f -`
 - Add GitHub credentials to Jenkins.
 Use type username/password, with a GitHub token as the password.
 The bcgov-csnr-cd account can be used.

+- Add multibranch pipeline
+- Discover pull requests from origing -> Merging the pull request with the current branch revision.
+- Disover pull requests from forks -> Remove, we don't do forks.

 #### Known issues

 - If the Jenkins secondary binds to the PVC's before the primary, the primary is